This Day In Literary History

 Tragically, this infighting would break apart the coalition and give the fascists the opportunity to win the war.
 While George Orwell recovered from his injuries in a POUM hospital, he had a lot of time to think, and he came to hate Soviet communism.

 Orwell would later become famous for his novels Animal Farm (1945) and Nineteen Eighty-Four (1949), both of which were brilliant allegorical satires of Stalinism.
 Animal Farm was a modern cautionary fable, while Nineteen Eighty-Four was a work of dystopic science fiction.

 In the years since their publication, the right in the United States and Europe embraced these novels as the bibles of anti-communism.
-George Orwell became their hero, and this led to a popular misconception that he had been a staunch conservative - perhaps even a fascist - although he was really a socialist.
+George Orwell became their hero, and this led to a popular misconception that he had been a staunch conservative - perhaps even a fascist - though he was really a lifelong socialist.